pkutaj/pkutaj.github.io/_posts/2021-01-14-NTWRK-DNS-essential-terminology.md

 * **IANA** is a department of **ICANN** (Internet Corporation for Assigned Names and Numbers) a nonprofit running the root zone management in the DNS
 * `whois` command is querying the domain name registry
 * but the registrar is too up in the hierarchy to the common customers
-* usually, a domain name is purchased through a **WEB HOSTING PROVIDER** that does the work for them and register a domain through the registries on customer's behalf
+* usually, a domain name is purchased through a **WEB HOSTING PROVIDER** that does the work for them and register a domain through the registries on the customer's behalf
 * **DNS HOST** are servers hosted by **DNS HOSTING PROVIDERS** and these servers authoritatively respond for your domain
 * Sometimes, registrars also offer DNS hosting, but it should not be confused
 * DNS Host is mentioned by names of nameservers in the **NAMESERVERS** part of the whois lookup